-The inspector also observed from residents personal plans that they were supported to keep in regular contact with family members.
-One resident was planning on attending a weekend family reunion trip in the coming months.
-Family members regularly visited the designated centre and were informed about the care and support provided to residents.
+Family members regularly visited the centre and were informed about the care and support provided to residents.
 For example; in relation to restrictive practices, a family representative was contacted every time a restrictive practice was reviewed to inform them of the reason for this practice.
 This meant that residents had support from a family representative about decisions.

-During the walk around of the centre, the inspector discussed the restrictive practices that had been previously notified to the Health Information and Quality Authority (HIQA) with the staff and the person in charge.
-Two restrictive practices were being reported to HIQA, one related to an angel guard that was used on a safety belt for a resident to prevent them opening the seat belt when the bus was moving.
-The other related to a kitchen door which was locked for short periods of time to prevent injury to a resident.
-There was a clear rationale why these restrictive practices were required.
+During the walk around of the centre, the inspector discussed the restrictive practices that had being previously notified to the Health Information and Quality Authority (HIQA) with the staff and the person in charge.
+Two restrictive practices were being reported to HIQA, one related to a wardrobe that was locked for one resident.
+The other which related to an alarm on a residents bedroom window was no longer being used.
+This meant that at the time of the inspection there was now only one restrictive practice used in the centre.
+There was clear rationale for why this restrictive practice was in place.